 Don’t just insert new content in the Professional Experience section.
 Take a look at what, if anything, precedes that in your resume.

-Since it’s the first thing most people will see, think of the summary, or executive profile, as a quick snapshot that should stand on its own as your calling card.
+Since it’s the first thing most people will see, think of the summary, or executive profile, as a quick snapshot of your value offer.

 Add in new content and attractive formatting designed to resonate with your target employers.